 RVs are the convenient travel solution for anyone looking to travel long term, or wanting to cover long distances.
 They allow travelers to save on hotels, flights, rental cars, and the cost of food, since most RVs are equipped with a full kitchen.
 Because of all these reasons, plus the comfort of having your own space, RVs continue to grow in popularity.
 Snowbirds and full time RVers love heading south during the winter, whether it be in Florida or the Southwest.
 But what about Texas?
 Central Texas especially has a mix of small towns and large cities, the beautiful Hill Country and urban areas.
 This balance creates endless activities and places to explore.
-A long day of exploring calls for a good night’s rest, and below, we’ve listed four places you can stay for free in your home-on-wheels in central Texas.
+A long day of exploring calls for a good night’s rest, and below, we’ve listed four places you can stay in your home-on-wheels in central Texas.

 1. Copperas Cove

 First settled in 1830, Copperas Cove began as a land grant from Mexico to Steven F. Austin, who is known as the “Father of Texas” and the state’s founder.
 The town has since blossomed into the largest town in Coryell County and is located a short distance from Fort Hood.
 If you’re looking for some family-friendly fun, then be sure to check out Topsey Exotic Ranch and Drive Thru Safari.
 Cinergy Cinemas is another excellent stop for groups, couples, or families.
 This multiplex has a movie theater, laser tag, a bowling alley, an arcade, and an eatery, all in one place.